Have a question that we haven't answered? Contact Us!

 Will I get hurt?

 While in Japanese, 'Jiu Jitsu' translates to 'the gentle art', it is still a physical sport and there are possibilities of being injured.
-At Rossland BJJ, we strive for a safe environment that focuses on using correct technique and leverage over force which minimizes potential injuries.
+At Kootenay BJJ, we strive for a safe environment that focuses on using correct technique and leverage over force which minimizes potential injuries.
 BJJ is a unique martial art in that you can train realistically, using near maximum force, without hurting your training partners.

 What is a Gi?
 Do I need to wear one?